|Chicken Stock||7 quarts|

 Simmer on low for 1 hour.

-Once ready to eat, take out the herb cloth, increase the flame to make sure the broth is very hot, and serve with all garnishes.
+Increase the flame on stove, to make sure broth is hot enough, serve with all garnishes.

 For semi-fresh noodles: pour boiling water onto noodles in a heat safe bowl.
 Mix around for a few seconds then drain, rinse noodles in cold water, then set aside.

 For dried noodles: boil noodles in a separate pot for the specified time based on the package instructions, drain, rinse in cold water, then set aside.

 Pour in hot broth.
 Top with Thai basil leaves, cilantro, green onion.